 If we have a concern that a child has been abused or is at risk of being abused, we have a duty to refer this to social care.
 In making any referral, the school is not making any judgement for example about individual parents or carers.
 It is for social care to decide whether there should be an investigation.

 There may be other circumstances (which are not to do with child protection, but more related to meeting the needs of your child) when we feel that you and your family may benefit from some support from other agencies.
-This may involve the process known as ‘Team Around the Child.’
+This may involve the process known as ‘Team Around the Family.’
 We would always seek your permission before completing and sending the relevant documentation – in most cases this will be done with you.

 Filming and photography in school – Please note that the general use of any film or recording equipment (for example, cameras, mobile phones, video cameras, etc) is not allowed in school without permission.
-School events and activities may be recorded by us and uploaded onto the school website for public viewing but will only be done so with parental permission.
+School events and activities may be recorded by us and uploaded onto the school website or Twitter feed for public viewing but will only be done so with parental permission.
 Such images or video will not be shared further or uploaded to any social networking site.

-Safety during the school day – In order to maintain security we expect and ask all visitors to our school, including parents, to report first to the office before proceeding elsewhere in the building.
+Safety during the school day – In order to maintain security, we expect and ask all visitors to our school, including parents, to report first to the office before proceeding elsewhere in the building.
 Badges are provided for all members of staff and for those who have signed in and are visiting school during the day.

 At St. Mary’s we take safe guarding very seriously.
 We care and provide a safe environment for your children where they can be protected from harm.
 We do this by…